-The representations deny that funds were expended on non-charitable activities or by way of conferring a personal benefit upon the directors.
+In your representations of April 15, 2014 you deny that funds were expended on non-charitable activities or that they were used to confer a personal benefit upon the directors.

-The transactions between the Organization and its directors primarily relate to consulting fees paid to Mr. O'Sullivan.
+The transactions between the Organization and its directors primarily relate to consulting fees paid to Michael O'Sullivan and reimbursements paid to directors for meals and local and international travel.
 This is a source of concern.
-It is our understanding that Mr. O'Sullivan was not an employee of the Organization; he was considered to be an independent contractor to all of the related organizations.
+With respect to consulting fees paid to Mr. O'Sullivan, it is our understanding that Mr. O'Sullivan was not an employee of the Organization; he was considered to be an independent contractor to all of the related organizations.
 The board did not enter into a written agreement with Mr. O'Sullivan.
 A legal and binding agreement which would define his role within the Organization and measure his performance against pre-determined targets did not exist.
 Furthermore, the invoices received from Mr. O'Sullivan did not contain any details as to the specific undertakings or results of his work for each time period.
 As a result, it could not be ascertained that the activities being carried out by Mr. O'Sullivan were those of the Organization or whether the related expenses incurred were personal in nature.